 Abstract

 There are two main approaches to solving systematic conservation planning problems, Simulated Annealing (SA) and Integer linear programming (ILP).
 We compare the cost-effectiveness and processing times of both approaches.
 Using ILP algorithms resulted in cost savings ranging from 12 to 30% compared to SA.
 The best ILP solver we used was on average 1071 times faster than the SA algorithm tested.
 One practical advantage of using ILP over SA is that the analysis does not require calibration, saving even more time.
-Given the performance of ILP solvers, they can be used on the fly during stakeholder meetings, making the conservation planning process more interactive.
+Given the performance of ILP solvers, they can be used to generate conservation plans in real-time duringstakeholder meetings, making the conservation planning process more interactive.
 Given recent advances in computing power and ILP algorithms, we hope that ILP solvers will have their place in systematic conservation planning.

 Introduction

-Systematic conservation planning (SCP) is a rigorous, repeatable, and structured approach to designing new protected areas that efficiently meet conservation objectives (Margules and Pressey 2000).
-Historically, spatial conservation decision-making has often evaluated parcels opportunistically as they became available for purchase, donation, or under threat (Pressey et al. 1993, Pressey and Bottrill 2008).
-Although purchasing such areas may improve the status quo, such decisions may not substantially enhance the long-term persistence of target species or communities or be cost-effective (Joppa and Pfaff 2009, Venter et al. 2014).
-SCP is a systematic alternative to this opportunistic approach, using decision support tools to simulate alternative reserve designs over a range of biodiversity and management goals and, ultimately, guide protected area acquisitions and management actions (Schwartz et al. 2018).
-Due to the systematic, evidence-based nature of these tools, they can help contribute to a transparent, inclusive, and more defensible decision-making process.
+Systematic conservation planning (SCP) is a rigorous, repeatable, and structured approach for designing new protected areas that efficiently meet conservation objectives (Margules and Pressey 2000).
+Historically, spatial conservation decision-making often evaluated parcels opportunistically as they became available for purchase, donation, or under threat (Pressey et al. 1993, Pressey and Bottrill 2008).
+Although purchasing such areas may improve the status quo, such decisions may not substantially enhance the long-term persistence of species or communities or be cost-effective (Joppa and Pfaff 2009, Venter et al. 2014).
+SCP, on the other hand, involves framing conservation planning problems as optimization problems, with clearly defined objectives (e.g. minimize acquisition cost) and constraints (e.g. targets).
+These optimization problems are then solved to obtain candidate reserve designs (termed prioritizations), which are used to guide protected area acquisitions and land policy (Schwartz et al. 2018).
+Due to the systematic, evidence-based nature of these tools, they can help contribute to a transparent, inclusive, and more defensible decision-making process (ref needed).

-There are two main approaches to solving optimization problems of this type.
-First, solutions can be found using heuristic methods such as simulated annealing (SA) (Kirkpatrick et al. 1983), which iteratively, stochastically explore the state-space of the decision variables.
+Today, Marxan is the most widely used SCP software, being used in 184 countries to design marine and terrestrial reserve systems (Ball et al. 2009).
+Although Marxan supports several algorithms for solving conservation planning problems, most conservation planning exercises use its implementation of the simulated annealing (SA), an iterative, stochastic metaheuristic for approximating global optima of complex functions with many local optima.
+By conducting thousands of individual runs, each with millions of iterations, Marxan aims to generate solutions that are near-optimal.
+However, this approach provides no guarantee on solution quality.
+In particular, solutions may be highly suboptimal and conservation scientists and practitioners have no way of knowing how far from optimality generated solutions are.

+ear-optimal solutions to optimization problems in some circumstances.